 I like to learn new skills, especially those with a learning curve that demands a bit of practice and patience to master.
 I also like thrift shopping for my clothes.
 Hmmm, can I put the two together to save even more money on my menswear thrift shop hauls?
 Yea!
-Learning how to alter my thrifted clothing purchases is the perfect way to save maximum dollars when buying suits, sport jackets, slacks, and shirts while acquiring a very useful skill.
+Learning how to alter my thrifted clothing purchases is the perfect way to save maximum dollars when buying suits, sports jackets, slacks, and shirts while acquiring a very useful skill.

 This silk/wool sportcoat was purchased second-hand on eBay for only $12.00 (including shipping).
 It had a single rear vent, and the overall proportions were better suited for a man that is a bit more rotund than I. It fit me like a potato sack.
 Not good.
 Since the shoulders and length of this sports coat fit well, I decided to try making two key alterations to slim the proportions and give it a bit more of an Italian silhouette.